 Any penetration or intrusion testing or vulnerability scanning, other than that performed by State Information Security Officer must be conducted by individuals who are authorized by the State Information Security Officer and who have requested and received written consent from the Office of the Chief Information Officer at least 24 hours prior to any testing or scanning.
-Agencies authorized to perform penetration and intrusion testing or vulnerability scanning must have a process defined, tested and followed at all times to minimize the possibility of disruption.
+Agencies authorized to perform penetration and intrusion testing or

+Prepared by: Technical Panel of the Nebraska Information Technology Commission Authority: Neb.
+Rev. Stat. § 86-516(6) Page 16 Deleted: information owner vulnerability scanning must have a process defined, tested and followed at all times to minimize the possibility of disruption.
 Any other attempts to perform tests or scans will be deemed an unauthorized access attempt.